 Our campus is based on the edge of the city centre, set in 500 acres of landscaped campus.
 Many of the buildings have Grade II listed status.

 Campus West is where the majority of departments, colleges and facilities are based.
 Campus East is the newer part of campus.
 It's home to Computer Science, Law, Management and Theatre, Film and Television, as well as Goodricke, Langwith and Constantine colleges and the York Sport Village.
 It's also where you'll find the Piazza building which contains flexible learning spaces, the International Pathway College and a restaurant with lake views.

-If you need to travel between the west and east parts of campus you can hop on the free shuttle bus, or it takes about 20 minutes on foot, or 10 minutes by bike.
+If you need to travel between Campus East and West you can hop on the free shuttle bus, travel 20 minutes on foot, or 10 minutes by bike.

 In the city centre, the 15th-century King's Manor is home to Archaeology, the Centre for Medieval Studies and Eighteenth Century Studies.